keithalewis/math/opm.md

 what [@Ros1976] calls a "(not generally unique) positive linear operator that can be used to value all marketed assets."
-We will show such operators correspond to positive, finitely-additive measures on the space of outcomes and call them _valuation measures_.
+We will show such operators correspond to positive, finitely-additive measures on the space of outcomes and call them _risk-neutral valuation measures_.

 > __There is no need for probability.
 Everything follows from geometry.__